VinaStar/Vina-TimeSync/README.md

 - Can pause time serverside
 - Time Persistence when rebooting
 - Standalone Resource
-- Usable Exports methods to use in your own resources
+- Can use Exports methods in your own resources

 ---